 Kim recommends something very similar and a little cheaper.
 “This is really easy to use and effective,” she says, explaining that the brush results in less waste because, as with the one above, “no refills” (or peel-off sticky pieces) are required.
 But unlike the brush above, this one has a pivoting handle that helps you get better contact with the surface you’re cleaning.

 If you prefer a more traditional, rolling lint brush, Schwab recommends this one.
 “It will also remove ticks from fabrics to prevent infestations,” she says, “and you can use the roller on clothing, car seats, and carpets.”

 All of the experts we spoke with agreed that it’s best to use pet-safe, natural products to clean your furniture, as many ingredients common in other cleaners (like bleach, ammonia, and formaldehyde) are toxic to cats and dogs.
 These sprays from Skout’s Honor come highly recommended from both Ellis and Schwab, who like that they’re non-toxic and specifically designed to eliminate odors and stains from pets.

-Leather furniture is always a good option for pet owners, according to Dulude, because “you can wipe it down and condition [it] if needed.”
-You also don’t need to brush hair off of it like you do when cleaning fabric upholstery.
+Echoing Seger, Dulude says that leather furniture is always a good option for pet owners because “you can wipe it down and condition it if needed.”
+(You also don’t need to brush hair off of it like you do when cleaning fabric upholstery.)
 She recommends this all-natural, non-toxic cleaner for getting pet-worn leather furniture looking as good as new.

 Best vacuum cleaners